FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 ## Testing
 In this last section you'll see how Actions work by applying them and watching the emails and webhooks get triggered.
-There is one final piece of configuration to be done first - configuring a mock SMTP service for FusionAuth to send mail through.

-### Create Mock Email Service
-The way to configure this depends on if you are running FusionAuth through Docker or directly on your local machine.
-Both options are given below and both use _maildev_ — a Node.js mock SMTP server.

-#### Option 1 — Docker
-- Open the `docker-compose.yml` file for FusionAuth.
-- Inside the `services:` section add the maildev section.
-    ```dockerfile
-    maildev:
-        image: maildev/maildev:latest
-        ports:
-        - 1025:25
-        networks:
-        - fusionauth_net
-        restart: unless-stopped
-    ```
-- Now run the following code in a new terminal in your Fusionauth folder to restart it with mail capabilities.
-    ```bash
-    docker-compose down && docker-compose up
-    ```

-#### Option 2 — Local machine
-- Open a new terminal window.
-It doesn't matter where, but your test application folder is a neat place.
-    ```bash
-    npm install maildev &&
-    npx maildev -v;
-    ```
-- Leave it running until you have finished this tutorial.
-- You also need to go into FusionAuth — **Tenants** — **Edit** `Default` — **Email** tab and change the port to `1025`, to match _maildev_ and **Save**.

 ### Start PiedPiper
 Start the PiedPiper Node.js app by typing in another terminal.